ids/cluster-builder/docs/README_CoreOS.md

 > Make sure to save your license into that file name: __tectonic_license.txt__.

 Both can be obtained from Tectonic for their Free 10 node cluster.
-See [here](https://coreos.com/tectonic/docs/latest/install/bare-metal/metal-terraform.html) in the __Getting Started__ section.
+See [Getting Started](https://coreos.com/tectonic/docs/latest/account/).

 Also make sure to copy the __matchbox-certs__ folder that was created during the deployment of the __core-provisioner__ into the cluster package folder.
 You will upload these files via the Graphical installer.